-24.5.
 Financial Hardship Scholarship

-The objective of this scholarship is to give students facing financial hardship access to higher education.
-A tuition waiver of up to 40% can be awarded and each scholarship is evaluated on a case-by-case basis.
+The objective of these scholarships is to promote access to higher education to students facing financial hardship.
+A tuition waiver of up-to 40% can be applied as evaluated on a case-by-case basis

-- Financial Hardship Scholarships are valid for one semester only. - Students can reapply each semester to continue their scholarship. - Deadlines for the fall semester (July 1st) and Spring Semester (December 20th) must be met. - Financial Hardship Scholarships do not apply for summer semesters. - For high school applicants to be eligible, they must have a minimum academic achievement of 75%. - Returning students are required to achieve a minimum of a 2.8 CGPA to be eligible to apply / reapply for the Financial Hardship Scholarship. - Successful applicants will be required to contribute up to 15 hours per month of community service as part of their commitment to the University.

-Applications for the Financial Hardship Scholarship must include:

-- Completed application form - Current rental contract - Bank statements - Employee certificate and salary statement for each employed family member - Copy of passport and visa for all working family members (or both parents) - Certificates of educational tuition fees for each sibling
+- Financial Hardship Scholarships are valid for one semester only. - Students can reapply each semester to continue their scholarship. - Deadlines for the fall semester (July 1st) and spring semester (December 20th) must be met. - Financial Hardship Scholarships do not apply for summer semesters - For high school applicants to be eligible, they must have a minimum academic achievement of 75%. - Returning students are required to achieve a minimum of a 2.8 CGPA to be eligible to apply/ reapply for the Financial Hardship Scholarship. - Successful applicants will be required to contribute up to 15 hours per month of community service as part of their commitment to the University. - Applications for the Financial Hardship Scholarship must include: - Completed application form - Current rental contract - Bank statements - o Employee certificate and salary statement for each employed family member - Copy of passport and visa for all working family members (or both parents) - Certificates of educational tuition fees for each sibling